davidcalikes/portfolio-project-one/README.md

 I then tested the playback for both tracks on the audio section.

-The Audio Section functions correctly, however, a limitation of the embedded audio player means that Users must stop one track before playing another one.
+The Audio Section functions correctly however, a limitation of the embedded audio player means that users must stop one track before playing another one.
 This is not an optimal user experience and I will look for better solutions to this issue as I continue the development of the site.

 I tested the video in the video section of the site and the content displayed correctly.